• Home

 Springfield is home to the only Smithsonian Affiliate art museum in the State of Ohio.
 The distinction celebrates the Springfield Museum of Art’s adherence to best practices and its exemplary permanent collection, which features artists such as Berenice Abbott, George Bellows, and A.T.
 Bricher.
 The museum’s dynamic schedule of changing exhibitions, including self-taught and contemporary artists, ensures there’s always something new to see.

-University of Dayton Art Galleries
+University of Dayton Galleries

 udayton.edu